keremcanb/ecommerce-app-react-native-expo/README.md

 An eCommerce app built with Expo platform

-Libraries used are React Navigation, Redux, Moment
+Libraries used are React Navigation, Redux, React Native Reanimated, React Native Gesture Handler, Moment

 Part of the React Native The Practical Guide course by Maximilian Schwarzmüller